NREL/lore/site/README.md

   * http://10.10.10.10:8000 is the address of the Waitress web server .
 However, web servers shouldn't/can't be used to serve static content, like the images and CSS, and this is the purpose of the upstream Nginx reverse proxy.
   * You can navigate directly to http://10.10.10.10:8000 to see what the website looks like when bypassing the Nginx proxy, and thus without the static file content.
 Also, the Bokeh charts will not work as the source port of 8000 is not being allowed by the Bokeh server.

+  **New Instructions using Powershell scripts (Windows) [9/10/2020]**
+1. If the the latest versions of Python installed as well as PIP, go ahead and run <pre><code>python -m pip install -r requirements.txt</code></pre> from inside the ./lore/site/ directory.
+This will install all of the necessary packages to run python.
+    >NOTE: It would be wise to setup a virtual environment before you run this command in case you have other projects which require different versions of other packages.
+A link explaining how to do so can be found here: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+2. Once the required pacakages are installed, the user can run the setup.ps1 script from the site folder either from the commandline using <pre><code>powershell .\setup.ps1</code></pre> or from a PowerShell terminal simply <pre><code>.\setup.ps1</code></pre>
+    >Make sure that you are still in the ./lore/site/ directory.

+    > This step will walk you through the setup of the Loopback Adapter if not already configured.
+This step will also use the migration files to setup an SQLite database in the site folder.
+(Currently for demo data gathered from spreadsheeets from 2010)

+3. Once the loopback adapter is setup and the database is ready to go, startup the site by running <pre><code>powershell .\run_dashboard_app.ps1</code></pre> from the ./lore/site/ folder in command prompt or simply running the script from the PowerShell terminal like so <pre><code>.\run_dashboard_app.ps1</code></pre>

 # Dashboard Plots